walter74ucla/GA-Lesson-12-Js-Dom-Events/README.md

 *event Handler* - event lister connects event to handler, event handler is what actually happens when user does the event

 *note: events are strings*

+#### Callback

+callback - a callback function is a function to be executed after another has finished.

+- So in our case after someone has triggered the event listener function the callback will then be called to perform whatever logic we want to happen when a user clicks on an event.

 ##### How do I know what the events are?